Vordazing/Agent-OEDA/readmeENG.md

 `
 /LeCont/blob/main/Dockerfile
 `
-<li> After downloading, you need to open the docker-compose client.yaml and change the string - SERVER_IP=x.x.x.x, where x.x.x.x.x is your local ip address on which this server will be blocked</li>
+<li> After downloading, you need to open the docker-compose-client.yaml and change the string - SERVER_IP=x.x.x.x, where x.x.x.x.x is your local ip-address on which this server will be run</li>
-<li> Fill out the form:</li>
+<li> Run the command:</li>

 ```
 docker compose -f docker-compose-client.yaml up --build